Sergi Gómez: Celta

 On 1 July 2014, free agent Gómez signed a three-year contract with RC Celta de Vigo.
 He made his La Liga debut on 13 September when he came as a 75th-minute substitute in a 2–2 home draw against Real Sociedad, and he finished his first season with 22 appearances to help to a final eighth position.

 Gómez scored his first goal in the top flight on 5 November 2017, opening an eventual 3–1 win over Athletic Bilbao also at Balaídos.

 Sevilla

 Gómez joined Sevilla FC on 23 July 2018, on a four-year deal.
 An undisputed starter under Pablo Machín, he was deemed surplus to requirements after the appointment of Julen Lopetegui.

 Espanyol

 On 28 July 2021, Gómez signed a three-year contract with RCD Espanyol, newly promoted to the top tier.
+He was first choice in his first three seasons as well as captain, being relegated in 2022–23 – and sent off in losses to Rayo Vallecano (2–0) and Girona FC (2–1)– but achieving promotion in 2023–24.

+Later career

+Gómez moved abroad for the first time in his career in summer 2025, with the 33-year-old joining F.C.
+Alverca, newly promoted to the Portuguese Primeira Liga, on a two-year deal.

 International career

 After representing Spain at under-17, under-19 and under-21 levels, Gómez was called up to the full side by manager Luis Enrique on 15 March 2019, for two UEFA Euro 2020 qualifying matches against Norway and Malta.